-Number of layers Test procedure SUPPLEMENTARY INSULATION Two or more layers: The test procedure of 2.10.5.9 is applied ^a .
-REINFORCED INSULATION Two layers: The test procedure of 2.10.5.9 is applied ^a .
-Three or more layers: The test procedures of 2.10.5.9 and Annex AA are applied. a ^a The alternative test procedure of 2.10.5.10 cannot be used for non-separable layers NOTE The purpose of the tests in Annex AA is to ensure that hidden in inner layers of insulation.
-Therefore, the tests are not not applied to SUPPLEMENTARY INSULATION.
-1 0
+Number of layers rs Test procedure SUPPLEMENTARY INSULATION Two or more layers: The test procedure of 2.10.5.9 is applied. ^a REINFORCED INSULATION Two layers: The test procedure of 2.10.5.9 is applied. ^a Three or more layers: The test procedures of 2.10.5.9 and Annex AA are applied. a

+^a The alternative test procedure of 2.10.5.10 cannot be used for non-separable layers

+NOTE The purpose of the tests in Annex AA is to ensure that the material has adequate strength to resist damage when hidden in inner layers of insulation.
+Therefore, the tests are not applied to insulation in two layers.
+The tests in Annex AA are not applied to SUPPLEMENTARY INSULATION.